JimGray9999/interviewProjectTest/README.md

 Future Enhancements:
 - Migrate all test CRUD features from test methods and into InventoryCrud class
 - Add data provider to remaining test methods
+- Run data provider with a data file for each test method
 - Add assertions to validate changes were made as expected
 - Update testRemoveItem method to also remove any item that matches the item name provided
+- Add user management tests, to create sellers that can maintain their own inventories